Juan José Arévalo: Teaching career

+Presidency

-Arévalo served as president from 15 March 1945 to 15 March 1951.
-He was elected in 1944, in a contest which is generally reckoned as the first truly free election in the country's history.
-Arévalo won over 86 percent of the vote, garnering more than four times as many votes as the other candidates combined.
+Arévalo served as Guatemalan president from 15 March 1945 to 15 March 1951.
+He was elected in 1944, in a contest which is generally reckoned as Guatemala's first truly free election.
+Arévalo won over 86 percent of the vote, more than four times as many votes as the other candidates combined.
 It is still the largest margin of victory for a free election in the country's history.

-Arévalo's administration was marked by unprecedented relatively free political life during his six-year term.
-Arévalo, an educator and philosopher, understood the need for advancement in individuals, communities, and nations by practical means.
-Before his presidency, Arévalo had been an exiled university professor.
-He returned to Guatemala to help in the reconstruction efforts of the new post-Ubíco government, especially in the areas of social security.
+The six-year-term of Arévalo's administration was marked by an unprecedented freedom in the political life of the citizenry.
+As an educator and philosopher, Arévalo understood the need for advancement in individuals, communities, and nations by practical means.
+Before his presidency, he had been an exiled university professor.
+He returned to Guatemala to participate in the reconstruction efforts of the new post-Ubíco government, especially in the areas of social security.
 He also helped draft a new constitution which granted the people civil rights and liberties they had never previously known.
 His philosophy of "spiritual socialism," referred to as Arevalismo, may be considered less an economic system than a movement toward the liberation of the imagination of oppressed Latin America.
 In the post-World War II period, the governments of the United States and other countries misinterpreted Arevalismo as communism, serving as a cause for unease and alarm, which garnered support from neighboring satellite caudillos such as Anastasio Somoza García.

 Many foreign estates, especially those undeveloped for agriculture, were confiscated and redistributed to peasants; landowners were obliged to provide adequate housing for their workers; new schools, hospitals, and houses were built; and a new minimum wage was introduced.

 In Guatemala's cities, newly enfranchised labor unions accompanied reformist labor laws that greatly benefitted the urban lower and middle classes.
 Several parties and trade unions were formed.
 The enfranchisement of a large proportion of the population was a significant legacy of his term.
 The benefits did not spread to the rural agrarian areas where hacendado traditions, termed latifundia, remained patrician, racist, unyielding, and harsh.
 Whilst the government made some effort to improve campesino peasants' civil rights, rural conditions in Guatemala could not be improved without large-scale agrarian reform, proposed as mediated and fairly compensated land redistribution.
 Failure in achieving that was a weakness for Arévalo's party in Congress and thus for his administration, which his successor attempted to confront and to remedy with Decree 900.